 More recently, Bahrain and Qatar have been at odds on regional policies.
-In March 2014, Bahrain joined its closer partner, Saudi Arabia, as well as UAE, in removing its ambassador from Qatar.
+In March 2014, Bahrain joined Saudi Arabia and UAE in removing its ambassador from Qatar.
 The disagreement centered on Qatar's support for Muslim Brotherhood-affiliated opposition movements in several Middle Eastern countries.
 Qatar views the Brotherhood as a constructive movement that can help bring peaceful transition to democracy in the region.
-That stance runs counter to the views of almost all the other GCC states who view it as a source of unrest within the GCC states themselves.
+That stance runs counter to the views of almost all the other GCC states who view the Brotherhood as a source of unrest within the GCC states themselves.
+The dispute was resolved in November 2014 and the GCC ambassadors who had left all returned to Doha.